Studying Esports

 What career prospects can I expect after graduating?

 During your time on the course we can help you tailor your portfolio towards your chosen career path.
-There are a wide variety of career opportunities within the esports industry:
+There are a wide variety of career opportunities within the esports industry and other industries such as TV and film, broadcast media, sports, events, corporate businesses, education and many more.
+Typical roles you could pursue include:

 • Coach/Analyst